Chapter 13 Bankruptcy Attorney Serving Kansas City Since 2005

-At Sypher Law we help our clients make new beginnings by guiding them through the bankruptcy process.
-During your free, no-obligation consultations, we review your individual situation in order to recommend the best solution for you.
-We are experienced in bankruptcy law and compassionate to each client’s individual needs.
+At Sypher Law, we help our clients in the Kansas City area make new beginnings by guiding them through the bankruptcy process.
+During your free, no-obligation consultation, we review your individual financial situation in order to recommend the best solution for you.
+We are experienced in bankruptcy law, and compassionate to each client’s individual needs.
 We will do our best to help you.

 The Chapter 13 Bankruptcy Process

 For those who have regular income, a Chapter 13 Plan will help to reorganize all debts and retain property.
 Your plan will include a monthly payment to a Chapter 13 Trustee, who will make regular payments to your creditors over three to five years.
 The repayment plan usually includes house payments, car payments, tax debt, and other debts that are not discharged in a bankruptcy.
 Rarely do you have to repay unsecured debt in a Chapter 13, unless you can afford to do so.
 If your monthly income is less than the state’s median income, the payment plan will be for three years unless the court approves a longer period.
 If your monthly income is greater than the state’s median, the payment plan generally must be for five years.
 During the repayment period, the law forbids certain creditors from starting or continuing collection efforts.
 Chapter 13 cases are often complicated and require an experienced attorney for review before filing.

 Additional information about the bankruptcy process can be found on our Bankruptcy FAQ page.

 Sypher Law will evaluate your situation and help you decide whether to file a Chapter 13 bankruptcy or a Chapter 7 bankruptcy.